open-education-hub/essentials-security/data-representation/index.md

 #### `Base64`

-Base64 is a way of representing binary data in sequences of 24 bits that can be represented by 4 Base64 digits.
+Base64 is a way of representing binary data in sequences of 24 bits (3 bytes) that can be represented by 4 Base64 digits.

 Base64 Encoding Table:
 ```
-Value   Char      Value   Char      Value   Char      Value   Char
+Index   Char      Index   Char      Index   Char      Index   Char
 0       A         16      Q         32      g         48      w
 1       B         17      R         33      h         49      x
 2       C         18      S         34      i         50      y